tfarrelly01/AFLine-news-api/README.md

 ## Run the Production Deployed API

-If you want to run the production deployed API without installing the software on your computer, open a browser and enter the following url:
+If you want to run the production deployed API without installing the software onto your computer, open a browser and enter the following url:

 `https://afline-news-api.herokuapp.com/`

 e.g. `https://afline-news-api.herokuapp.com/api/articles` will return all articles in the database.
-Please see below for a list of all available routes
+Please refer to the table below for a list of all available routes

 ## Installation Instructions